budanthara/LINE-ChatBot/README.md

 # FAQ ( Frequently Asked Questions )
 <b>Q</b>: How can i get the authentication token ( authtoken ) ? <br>
-<b>A</b>: Reverse LINE's app protocol, Google or check the source code of LINE'S library.
+<b>A</b>: Just Google or check the source code of LINE's python library.
    Please, try to find it by yourself dude! <br>

 <b>Q</b>: Whoa, i got the authentication token!
 So, where i can put this ? <br>